thesyntaxslinger/syntaxslinger.com/docs/docs/hypervisor/backups.md

 I use Borg mainly for my files that aren't in VM's or LXC containers.
 For example - for my NAS LXC container where I have NFS and SMB setup, this uses my BTRFS storage as the backend storage provider, and because of the size of this - it doesn't get backed up at all.

-This is where Borg comes in - I select the files I want manually to backup via a `bash` script, which will then backup to the same places my PBS instances go too:
+This is where Borg comes in - I select the files I want manually to back up via a `bash` script, which will then back up to the same places my PBS instances go too:

 1. My desktop PC for both the HDD and SSD
 2. My VPS